4 Innovative Projects That Tell Stories Smarter Through Sound

 Charlie Phillips, Head of Documentaries at The Guardian, recently questioned the future of information dissemination.
 When readers are no longer hungrily consuming the written word, how does a news source maintain its audience?
-In order to tackle the on-going challenges of the population’s shrinking attention span and the downsizing of the user interface, The Guardian is placing increased emphasis on 90-second informative documentaries and podcasts to keep readers in-the-know.
+In order to tackle the ongoing challenges of the population’s shrinking attention span and the downsizing of the user interface, The Guardian is placing increased emphasis on 90-second informative documentaries and podcasts to keep readers in the know.

 Sound is another source that is rapidly gaining in popularity as a medium to deliver information.
 Just think, the one-second “whoosh” of an outgoing email really says, “the angry draft you wrote to your co-worker to blow off steam has unfortunately landed in the inbox of said co-worker” and the two note “ba-doop” of a text message is able to communicate “the Two Dancing Girls Emoji and the Smiling Face with Smiling Eyes Emoji” have been successfully sent to your mom.